cjacker/opensource-toolchain-bouffalo-lab/README.md

 - riscv 32bit embed toolchain
 - riscv 64bit embed toolchain
-- optional riscv 64bit linux toolchain
+- **optional** riscv 64bit linux toolchain

 You may find some 'riscv64-unknown-elf' toolchain can with 32bit RISC-V mcu, just like x86_64 toolchain, it can generate object codes for x86 and x86_64, so we can reduce the toolchain to 2:

 - riscv64 embeded toolchain to generate 32bit and 64bit codes
-- optional riscv64 linux toolchain if you want to work with linux on C906.
+- **optional** riscv64 linux toolchain if you want to work with linux on C906.

-I prefer to use Xpack prebuilt toolchains, but Xpack only provide rv32 embed toolchain up to now.
+I prefer to use Xpack prebuilt toolchains, but Xpack only provide rv32 embed toolchain up to now and not compatible with some Xuantie extentions.
 In this tutorial, we will and have to use prebuilt T-Head Xuantie toolchains.

 ## T-Head Xuantie RISC-V embeded gcc

 T-Head provide RISC-V embed toolchain (gcc v10.2.0) to work with 32bit and 64bit RISC-V, it can be download from [here](https://occ-oss-prod.oss-cn-hangzhou.aliyuncs.com/resource//1663142243961/Xuantie-900-gcc-elf-newlib-x86_64-V2.6.1-20220906.tar.gz).

 After download: